 Sitelink extensions appear in a variety of ways, depending on the device, position, and other factors.
 Sitelink extensions are compatible with Search campaigns and Video campaigns on YouTube.

 - Sitelink extensions appear in ads at the top and bottom of Google search results.

-- You need at least 2 sitelink extensions (for desktop), and at least 1 sitelink extension (for mobile) for the sitelinks to appear in the ad.
-The number of sitelinks that can appear are different depending on where people see the ad:
+- You need at least 2 sitelink extensions (for desktop), and at least one sitelink extension (for mobile) for the sitelinks to appear in the ad.
+The number of sitelinks that can appear are different depending on where people are served the ad: